sleeptoken/zettelkasten/Cortex XSIAM/Automation XSIAM.md

 - Table View
 - Detailed View

 ## Cortex Cloud Automation Features

 Automation Features operate at the issue level, Analyst will assign targeted actions to run automatically when those conditions are met.
 These actions are implemented through lightweight playbooks, which are simpler and more focused than those typically used at the case level.

 Automation Features is built around four key building blocks.
-Triggers - conditions under which a playbook should run Jobs -
+- Triggers - conditions under which a playbook should run.
+- Jobs - automation process that run on a fixed schedule.
-Integrations - such as AWS or Slack can be configured directly from the playbook task where they’re used Quick Actions -  are single-task automations, like sending a Slack message, closing a ticket, or changing issue severity.
+- Integrations - such as AWS or Slack can be configured directly from the playbook task where they’re used
+- Quick Actions -  are single-task automations, like sending a Slack message, closing a ticket, or changing issue severity.

 Understanding the Playbook Catalog -> Use-Case-Driven Structure

+When a playbook is adopted, the system installs its underlying Marketplace content pack in the background.
+These playbooks can be reviewed, customized, and edited, all within the same interface, without the need for context switching.
 ### Automation Rules

 Automation rules define how and when a playbook should run based on incoming issues or specific criteria.
 These rules replace the older concept of playbook triggers and are designed for greater flexibility and control.